-While the minimum course requirement is 27 credit units (CUs)1, students will typically take 36 credit units (CUs) (or 12 courses) over two years, and will sit two comprehensive examinations
+While the minimum course requirement is 27 credit units (CUs), students will typically take 36 credit units (CUs) (or 12 courses) over two years and will sit two candidacy assessments.

-Year 1 courses and first comprehensive examination
+Year 1 courses and first candidacy assessment

-Students will take the following2:
+Students will take the following:

 - 6 CUs (2 courses) in Microeconomics (from ECON 800, ECON 873, AREC 842; ECON 850, or course approved by the APEC graduate committee) The Microeconomics requirement will typically be met by taking ECON 800.3 (Microeconomic Theory) and ECON 873.3 (Advanced Microeconomic Theory), both of which are offered annually.
-Depending on their background (e.g., if they have obtained an MA in Economics from the University of Saskatchewan and have already taken this course), students may be allowed to substitute AREC 842.3 (Agricultural Market Organizations), ECON 850.3 (Game Theory, Strategic and Co-operative Choices) or a course recommended by the student's advisory committee and approved by the APEC graduate committee. - 6 CUs (2 courses) in Econometrics (from ECON 808, ECON 809, or course approved by the APEC graduate committee) The Econometrics requirement will typically be met by taking ECON 808.3 (Econometrics I) and ECON 809.3 (Econometrics II), both of which are offered annually.
+Depending on their background (e.g., if they have obtained an MA in Economics from the University of Saskatchewan and have already taken this course), students may be allowed to substitute AREC 842.3 (Agricultural Market Organizations), ECON 850.3 (Game Theory, Strategic and Co-operative Choices) or a course recommended by the student's advisory committee and approved by the APEC graduate committee. - 6 CUs (2 courses) in Econometrics (from ECON 808, ECON 809, or course approved by the APEC graduate committee) The Econometrics requirement will typically be met by taking ECON 808.3 (Econometrics I) and ECON 800.3 (Econometrics II) both of which are offered annually.
+Depending on their background

+ECON 809.3 (Econometrics II), both of which are offered annually.
 Depending on their background, (e.g., if they have obtained an MA in Economics from the University of Saskatchewan and have already taken this course), students may be allowed to substitute a course recommended by the student's advisory committee and approved by the APEC graduate committee.

-1 Typically one course is equivalent to 3 credit units
+&lt;sup>1 Typically one course is equivalent to 3 credit units

-2 Details of individual courses are provided in the Appendix
+&lt;sup>2 Details of individual courses are provided in the Appendix